-Upgrade Traditional Mac + Cheese With This Modernized Version
+Upgrade Traditional Holiday Mac + Cheese With This Modernized Version

-Headed to a Friendsgiving this year or hosting a holiday dinner party?
+Hosting a holiday dinner party?
 When you’re forming your own traditions, start by riffing on classic recipes like this mac and cheese.
-Get ready to be the most popular person at the table — we’re showing you how to whip up a fancy AF gnocchi mac + cheese.
-This side dish is loaded with three kinds of cheese and will make every carb lover give thanks.
+Our fancy AF gnocchi side dish is loaded with three kinds of cheese and will make every carb lover give thanks.
 Read on for the recipe.

 Gnocchi Mac + Cheese